arminrn/Disaster-Response-Pipeline/README.md

 5- ML Pipeline Preparation .ipynb, which contains the Python sourse code of ML Pipeline.

-6- Workspace foulder which consists of web app files
+6- Data, Model, and App file foulders which consists of web app files